Common Lisp the Language, 2nd Edition

 is possible to specify the initial values for slots in newly created

-instances either by giving arguments to make-instance
+instances either by giving arguments to make-instance or by

 providing default initial values.